Madani00/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## Dealing with data statically versus dynamically

 We often use the terms “static” and “dynamic” when it comes to websites.
-A static website is unchanging and stays the same regardless of how we interact with it.
-A dynamic website has content and/or presentation that can change (courtesy of scripts that loads every time the site is loaded).
+A static website is unchanging and stays the same regardless of how we interact with it, A dynamic website has content and/or presentation that can change (courtesy of scripts that loads every time the site is loaded).
 The same static-dynamic concept can be applied to data handling.
 If you deal with data statically, you’re using your dataset as a fixed set of values; if you deal with data dynamically, you’re using it as a set of data that changes over time.